 - Although the origin of the name of London’s iconic ‘Big Ben‘ is not 100% certain, children love the idea that this clock tower has a memorable name.
 The time of the clock is adjusted every year with an old British penny.
 If the clock is observed to run too fast, a penny is added to the pendulum in order the slightly slower the clock.

-Do you have any interesting or fun facts about Europe you could tell us?
+Do you have any interesting or fun facts about Europe that we’ve missed?
 Share them here in the comments section below!